Evan-Hartley/FitzHughNaumo_SpiralWaveTracking_AMethodsComparison/README.md

 ## Output Files

 This code outputs .bin files for the u and v state values of the FitzHugh-Nagumo Model accross the simulated region every 100ms.
 If tip-tracking of any kind is toggled to true there is an additional output of the x and y locations of the tip within the region, NAN values in this file are reported as x=-1 and y=-1.
 Included in this repository are two python codes used to visualize the results. `EvolvingPlot.py` gerenates a .gif file of the simulation which shows the evoluution of the wave in the simulated region. `TipTrajectory.py` reads the outputs containing the (x,y) coordinates of the spiral wave tip and then plots the results on a grid.
 Both python files need to have the same dimension variable values as the simulation in order to function properly.
+Each file is designed to be run in terminal in the `ResultingVisuals` directory using the command `python <filename>.py`

 ## Compilation instructions